 This beautiful fall cake features a simple brush embroidery technique which can be applied to cakes for all sorts of occasions!

-- (For this cake, we used an 8 inch cake frosted with our Classic Vanilla Buttercream Frosting tinted ivory as well as red, orange and yellow for the leaves.
+• Cake of Choice (We used an 8 inch cake frosted with our Classic Vanilla Buttercream Frosting tinted ivory as well as red, orange and yellow for the leaves.)

 Instructions